ACCESS TO PARLIAMENT

 As required by the House of Commons security regulations, visitors to Parliament must be accompanied by a pass holder and therefore you will not be able to reach the Commons Press Gallery unaccompanied.

-If a ticket is organised for you, you will be met and escorted to a seat in the Reporters Gallery either by Deborah Bonetti or Jerry Lewis.
+If a ticket is organised for you, you will be met and escorted to a seat in the Press Gallery.

-Please note: jeans are not allowed and gentlemen need a jacket and tie to be able to go into the Reporters Gallery.
+Please note: jeans are not allowed and gentlemen need a jacket to be able to access the Press Gallery.

 Separate arrangements are applicable for access to the House of Lords.